 - A copy or photos of an energy statement from your previous supplier

-Please send the above to email@example.com and we'll be more than happy to take a look for you.
+Please send the above to email@example.com and we'll be more than happy to help you.